einbahnstrasse/Goldford-MTEC1003/index.markdown

 <a id="comm"></a>
 ### VII.
 Communication
 * Weekly course sessions will be held on Zoom.
 Use the recurring virtual Zoom classroom link emailed to you at the start of the semester.
-* City Tech email accounts are our official means of communication, but we will also use Slack and OpenLab for additional discussion.
+* City Tech email accounts are our official means of communication, but we will also use Discord and OpenLab for additional discussion.
-* **Requests to the instructor for assistance:** Send an email, or a message on Slack.
+* **Requests to the instructor for assistance:** Send an email, or a message on Discord.
 I will respond during normal working hours; requests arriving "after hours" will be answered on subsequent weekdays.
 * [Professional communication etiquette](https://www.indeed.com/career-advice/career-development/professional-email-salutations){:target="_blank"} is expected in our written correspondence.
 In emails and messages, this includes polite and appropriate salutations, greetings, and courtesies.
 * **Virtual office hours are available through my Calendly link** _(see I. Essential Course + Contact Information, above)_.
-If you are frequently missing from class discussion, missing lab assignments, or demonstrating poor comprehension of our materials, **I may occasionally require office hours visits with you, in which case I’ll send you a message through Slack or in an email.
+If you are frequently missing from class discussion, missing lab assignments, or demonstrating poor comprehension of our materials, **I may occasionally require office hours visits with you, in which case I’ll send you a message through Discord or in an email.
 It is my expectation that you respond promptly and sign up for a time** to discuss any such perceived issues, and failure to do so will be reflected in negative participation points.
-* Slack should be used during regular hours.
-Please respond during the workday as promptly as you can to inquiries from the instructor (both for email and messages sent on Slack). _Multiple successive days without a response is unacceptable._
+* Discord should be used during regular hours.
+Please respond during the workday as promptly as you can to inquiries from the instructor (both for email and messages sent on Discord). _Multiple successive days without a response is unacceptable._
 * **Actively participate** in our online class discussions. **Thoughtfully contribute to a positive classroom environment,** while supporting and challenging your colleagues’ ideas.
-* **Check Slack regularly** for group and private messages.
+* **Check Discord regularly** for group and private messages.
-* If you have a question that may be relevant to the group (about assignments, etc.), post in the #general channel on Slack.
+* If you have a question that may be relevant to the group (about assignments, etc.), post in the #general channel on Discord.
-* Use Slack for easy communications with your classmates as well — you can DM individuals or selected groups.
+* Use Discord for easy communications with your classmates as well — you can DM individuals or selected groups.

 <a id="sched"></a>
 ### VIII.
 General Schedule of Topics